tydev-new/ARCH/README.md

 # 🚀 ARCH - Automated Restore for Container Handler

-ARCH enables seamless container migration across nodes and time through automated checkpoint-and-restore functionality.
+ARCH enables automated container checkpoint-and-restore.
+With ARCH, containers can seamlessly migrate across nodes and time.
 It allows containers to survive spot instance reclaims, pause during peak hours, and restore without losing progress.

 In practical terms,
-- For cloud users, can safely run containerized batch workload on spot instances, with cost savings up to 90% on cloud compute resources
+- For cloud users, they can safely run containerized batch workload on spot instances, with cost savings up to 90% on cloud compute resources
-- For onprem users, significantly improve resource utilization and scheduled completion time for long running batch workload
+- For on-prem users, they can significantly improve resource utilization and scheduled completion time for long-running batch workload

-Furthermore, ARCH achieves this with zero application modifications and seamless integration with existing workflows.
+Furthermore, ARCH requires no modifications to existing applications and workflow.

 ## ⚙️ Key Features